slayoffer/hindsight/README.md

 - Embedded as vectors for semantic similarity
 - Timestamped for temporal relationships
 - Linked to extracted entities
+- Classified as either 'world' or 'agent' fact type

 **Entity Resolution**: Named entities (PERSON, ORG, GPE, etc.) are:
 - Extracted using spaCy NER